-If your veterinarian tells you that your cat needs some X rays, you’ll probably have a few questions about it.
+If your veterinarian tells you that you need cat X rays, you'll probably have a few questions about it.

 For instance: What sort of health problem will the vet be looking to rule in or out?

 Are cat x rays safe for my animal?

 And, equally important, how much should I expect to pay for the procedure?

 Let's answer these questions and learn about more about this common diagnostic procedure used in cats, dogs, and humans alike.

 The standard X-ray is a type of diagnostic imaging technology that helps clinicians see the inside of an animal's body.
 If your vet requests or recommends one for your kitty, then it's because he or she feels that it will allow the team to make more accurate diagnoses, guide treatment, as well as monitor disease progression.